-- 1. That the City Manager is hereby authorized to execute, on behalf of the City of Sacramento, an agreement with International Good Samaritans establishing an adult safe ride service in Sacramento. - That the 1988/89 Operating Budget is hereby amended by offsetting the General Fund.
+- 1. The City Manager is hereby authorized to execute, on behalf of the City of Sacramento, an agreement with International Good Samaritans (IGS) establishing an adult safe ride service in Sacramento. - 2.
+The FY 1988/89 Operating Budget is hereby amended by offsetting the General Fund: